mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 {% include gallery id="case_study" layout="half" caption="Aggregated influences are greater at later positions (left), while greater influence spreads are also seen at later positions (right)." %}

 Our influence framework confirms the presence of recency bias in ICL.
-Between Position #0 and Position #3, we observe a notable 2% difference in the absolute values of example influences.
+Between Position #0 and Position #3, we observe a notable 2% difference in the absolute values of in-context influences.
+The spread between example influences also becomes wider.

 ### Conclusion